 Don’t let the + branding distract you here. iCloud now gets two new privacy-related features to keep your identity safe from online trackers.
 First, you can hide your email and use temporary custom email addresses.

 iCloud Private Relay is Apple’s answer to the growing popularity of VPN apps. iCloud Private Relay hides your online identity such as IP address, device details, and more when browsing the web.
 However, due to regulators’ restrictions, it won’t work in China, Saudi Arabia, and other selected countries around the world.
+Here are all the iCloud+ improvements coming to iOS 15.

 35. Apple Health Advancements